Geography at Phoenix Community Primary School

 - The use of subject specific vocabulary to embed understanding and knowledge.

-Geography is taught through topic work.
-Topics are taught on a two year rolling cycle so every child visits each topic once.
-This also allows teachers to work together across year groups to support planning, resources and trips.
-Teaching Geography within topics means learning is delivered within a relevant context and builds on prior learning helping children make links and make progress.
-Cross curricular outcomes in geography are specifically planned for.
+Geography is taught through topic work and is a focus 3 terms per academic year.
+Teaching Geography within topic means learning is delivered within a relevant context and builds on prior learning helping children make links and make progress.
+Cross curricular outcomes in geography are specifically planned for and there are many opportunities for children to extend and reinforce their Geography knowledge through a well planned Guided Reading offering.
 The local area is fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.